MercersKitchen/Sandbox-Pong-Practice/Part 2 Abstract Classes/README.md

 - [ ] RECTANGLE: colour()
   - Paddle: movement
   - Button: hover over, menu, action
-  - Pong Table:
+  - PongTable:
-  - Score Board: incrementing and display of number of ball objects that stop in the net
+  - ScoreBoard: incrementing and display of number of ball objects that stop in the net
 - [ ] BUTTON:
   - Reset: variables set to "game start"
   - Start: move the ball
   - Quit: exit()

-- [ ] TBA
+Questions:
+- [ ] How would text be cascaded into RECTANGLE and BUTTON but not Paddle and PoneTable

 ---

+# Progressions
+- Must have working pong game first

 Commenting Functions from 2-Class Pong into Abstract Class Pong
 - Put multi-line comments are bottom of each class